chromebookusbport/GBBFlagr/docs/BUILDING.md

 ```

 ### Compiling:
-To compile KVS, you only need to run a few commands
+To compile GBBflagr, you only need to run a few commands

 ```
 # First, clone the repo (insiders, use KVS-private)